mbits-libs/git2-cxx/libs/cov/doc/format.md

 |`%%`| a raw % |
 |`%x00`| print a byte from a hex code |

-## Placeholders that affect formatting of later placeholders:
+## Placeholders that affect formatting of later placeholders

 |Placeholder|Meaning|
 |-|-|